 Strikes in Syria

-In Syria, coalition military forces conducted four strikes consisting of four engagements against ISIS targets:
+In Syria, coalition military forces conducted 20 strikes consisting of 24 engagements against ISIS targets:

 Strikes in Iraq

-In Iraq, coalition military forces conducted six strikes consisting of seven engagements against ISIS targets:
+In Iraq, coalition military forces conducted six strikes consisting of 12 engagements against ISIS targets:

--- Near Huwayjah, two strikes destroyed an ISIS-held building and an ISIS headquarters.
+-- Near Huwayjah, a strike destroyed an ISIS supply cache.

-Additionally, 27 strikes consisting of 33 engagements were conducted in Syria and Iraq on Aug.
-3 that closed within the last 24 hours.
+Additionally, 20 strikes were conducted in Syria and Iraq on July 18 that closed within the last 24 hours:

 Part of Operation Inherent Resolve